 The word "attempt" is used above because several conditions can block the alarm from being armed:

-- Parking brake not set (in gear). - Pressing the button to start the vehicle. - Any security inputs are in the active state. - Any door ajar inputs are in the active state.
+- Parking brake not set (J1P3 is not Grounded) - Any security inputs are in the active state.
+(J1P13 grounded = active) - Any door ajar inputs are in the active state.
+(J13P9 or J1P23 grounded = active)

 Feedback